matype/stylefmt/README.md

   -h, --help        output usage information
 ```

-CSSfmt can also read a file from stdin if there are no input-fle as argument in CLI.
+stylefmt can also read a file from stdin if there are no input-fle as argument in CLI.

 ```
-$ cat input.css | cssfmt
+$ cat input.css | stylefmt
 ```

 ### in Node.js